 Working with an experienced online defamation removal lawyer is strongly recommended when confronting false and negative doctor reviews on Healthgrades.com.
 Not only will working with one save time, it will also help protect against future headache and hassle.

 If you and your medical practice has been defamed or falsely attacked on Healthgrades.com, contact the Cleveland-based defamation removal lawyers of Minc Law today to schedule your free, initial no-obligation defamation consultation.
-You can schedule a meeting online, or call us at (216) 373-7706.
+You can call us at (216) 373-7706.

 Send a Cease & Desist Letter to the Reviewer